LibOps/islandora-microservices/README.md

 ## Install

-To use these services, in your ISLE `docker-compose.yml` you can point to the respective service to have your derivative generation done by this service.
+To use these managed service, in your ISLE `docker-compose.yml` you can point to the respective service to have it perform your derivative generation.

 ```
     alpaca-prod: &alpaca-prod